Kashmiri Pulao Recipe (Vegetarian)

 Mostly pulao variations are usually made with long-grained and fragrant basmati rice.
 The grains are cooked to perfection without any sticking so that each individual piece of rice keeps its shape.

-While some recipes call for making pulao with stock, broth or even coconut milk, this simple recipe for Kashmiri pulao requires only water and dried spices to flavor the grains.
+While some recipes call for making pulao with stock, broth or even coconut milk, this simple recipe for Kashmiri pulao requires only water, nuts and dried spices to flavor the grains.

 The northernmost Indian state of Kashmir rests high in the Himalayas and is often called “paradise on earth.”
 It is easily considered one of the most scenic and beautiful places in the world.